radixdlt/Ignition/README.md

 Ignition is made up of multiple packages, components, and resources which makes the process to follow to get to a running system quite lengthy.
 Additionally, the modular nature of Ignition means that the process might not always be the same.
 As an example, one time the Ignition, Ociswap Adapter, Caviarnine Adapter, and Defiplaza Adapter packages might be needed while at other times only the Ignition package might need to be published since it was the only part that changed.
 The process of publishing and bootstrapping Ignition must be easy and efficient to allow for quick iterations and to quickly be able to get Ignition in the hands of integrators.

 The typical approach of using the developer console for this would have been too error-prone, manual, lengthy, time-consuming, and inefficient.
 For this Ignition has a tool called the [`publishing-tool`](./tools/publishing-tool/) which is a tool written specifically for Ignition to allow users of the tool to declaratively define what should be done when publishing and for the tool to do the publishing and everything else.
-At its core, this tool is built on a simple idea: much like it is possible to execute transactions and get receipts back programmatically on the `TestRunner` and use values and new entities from previous transactions in new transactions, it is also possible to do the same using the network gateway API.
+At its core, this tool is built on a simple idea: much like it is possible to execute transactions and get receipts back programmatically on the `LedgerSimulator` and use values and new entities from previous transactions in new transactions, it is also possible to do the same using the network gateway API.
 After a transaction is constructed and signed it is compiled and sent to the gateway API to then get sent to the network.
 The tool can then keep polling for the receipt until it gets it back.
 Automating and doing this process automatically makes publishing significantly simpler and standardizes the process that is followed to deploy Ignition to any network.

 The following are the features offered by the [`publishing-tool`](./tools/publishing-tool/):